MrShoenel/anti-pattern-models/notebooks/dtw-optim.md

 nomalized) JSD is always &lt; 1, so the logarithm is always negative.
 When using minimization and both the JSDs of the curve and warp-function, one needs to multiply with -1 to maintain negativity.

+Using only the symmetric KL-divergence does seem to only converge to a near local minimum.
+It may be the case that it cannot cover enough properties of the functions or that the objective is not sensitive enough.

     library(foreach)